Events

 Meeting Lead Nick Tonkin

-January 24th Sun & Stars: Carnewas
+January 24th Sun & Stars: Carnewas: CANCELLED DUE TO WEATHER

 The first of this years Sun & Stars events.
 The event, as always, is dependant on clear skies, but this evening we hope to be able to see sunspot activity on the surface of the Sun before it sets.
 As the skies darken, we will be able to observe a first quarter Moon and details on Saturn and Jupiter as they rise out of the Twilight.